Olympia Theatre, Dublin: Refurbishments

-The possibility of demolishing the building was considered by the local council and the owners.
+The possibility of demolishing the building was considered by the local council and the owners in the 1960s.
 Previous owners had attempted to get permission to demolish the theatre as early as 1970, despite a 1967 Dublin City Council resolution calling for the building's preservation.
-A scheme to replace the threatre with an office block, multi-storey car park and a smaller theatre were rejected.
-In November 1974, the Olympia was forced to close following major structural damage when parts of the proscenium arch and the ceiling above collapsed during a break in rehearsals for a production of West Side Story.
+A scheme to replace the theatre with an office block, multi-storey car park and a smaller theatre were rejected.
+In November 1974, the Olympia was forced to close following major structural damage when parts of the proscenium arch and the ceiling above collapsed.
 A restoration fund was begun and Dublin City Council eventually placed a preservation order on the theatre.
 The theatre was restored and redecorated, allowing it to reopen on 14 March 1977.

 In November 2004, a truck reversing on Dame Street crashed into the front of the Olympia, damaging the building.
 A cast-iron and glass canopy from the 1890s, by the Saracen Foundry in Glasgow, was demolished during the accident but subsequently restored.
 In 2016, the theatre was again refurbished.
 This time the building was completely refurbished at a cost of over €4 million with the venue remaining open during renovation work.

 Performance history

+Concerts

-The venue has hosted both domestic and international acts, including:
+The venue has hosted concerts and performances by both domestic and international acts, including: